DevopsCare/exposecontroller/deploy/helm-chart/exposecontroller/README.md

 - Update everything: the project was based on a very old version of golang and kubernetes, it didn't even have go mod.
 - Give up openshift: the openshift library hasn't been updated for 2 years, so give up it's support.
 - Test everything: there was almost no test, and definitely nothing critical was tested.
 Yes, something that is supposed to make public all your services was not tested.
 - Fix various bugs everywhere in the code.
 - Fix incoherent annotations.
 - Fix several severe bugs in `ingress` exposer:
-  - ingresses were not properly updated when already existing, especially TLS configuration was not updated
+    - ingresses weren't properly updated when already existing, especially TLS configuration wasn't updated
     - the `fabric8.io/ingress.annotations` annotation was parsed using split, so spaces would be kept, an extra newline would result in panic, and it was impossible to set a multiline annotation
     - old ingresses would never be removed when changing the name of the ingress, or when the service is unexposed in run mode

 ## Usage

 You can expose any service with the annotation

 ```yaml
 metadata:
   annoations: